PedroBaumhardt/BeeCrowd/README.md

-This repository contains the Beecrowd activities i did with php.
+This repository contains Beecrowd activities i did with php.